-You can pay a tax-free amount of up to £6 a week towards the additional costs an employee incurs by working at home, which has become particularly relevant with the change of work patterns following the Covid-19 crisis..
+You can pay a tax-free amount of up to £6 a week towards the additional costs of an employee who is required to work at home.
+This could be because they live far away from your office, or because you do not have an office.